Moscow | What to see in Moscow: places of interest ⋆ FullTravel.it

 What to see in Moscow in one day

 Moscow it is a place where everything was conceived and built to amaze, impress and last forever.
 To make even the most experienced and savvy traveler feel small and lost.
 Characters that can be clearly read starting from Sparrow Hill, a magnificent and privileged observation point, which offers an excellent overview of the city.
-Starting from the structure modulated on seven necks, a bit like Rome.
+Starting from the structure modulated on seven necks, a bit like Roma.

 From seven skyscrapers to M shape built in the Stalinist era, ugly but imposing and still inhabited today by the Muscovites who count.
 From the Kremlin, with its immense series of basilicas and palaces, and the beautiful Museum inside the Armoury, where the "tsar" of all cannons dominates, a war beast made with 40 tons of bronze and destined to never fire a shot , and the largest bell in the world: 7 meters in diameter and 200 tons in weight, also in bronze, but destined not to even ring once due to a fire that sent it into a tailspin.
 And then the a thousand basilicas, with their phantasmagoric onion domes, golden or polychrome, like the postcard ones of the St. Basil's Cathedral, but in any case always in odd numbers, because the central one symbolizes Jesus.